 At our clinic in Brisbane, we use lasers to treat a wide range of skin conditions.

-In this article, our dermatologists talk about treatments using ablative lasers.
-They’ll share the insights they’ve gained as aesthetic professionals who have worked extensively with all types of lasers for facial rejuvenation.
+Here, Dr Manoharan talks about treatments using the CO2 laser.
+He shares insights he’s gained as a laser & aesthetic dermatologist who has worked extensively with all types of lasers for facial rejuvenation and scar revision.

 Understanding the specific techniques, possible risks and results can help you decide if laser resurfacing is right for you.